postgis/postgis-workshops/postgis-intro/sources/en/topology_base_types.rst

 With this information we have abs_next_left_edge which will be 6.

-The next_left_edge is almost the same to abs_next_left_edge, except it can be negative which depends in the perspectives.
+The next_left_edge is almost the same as abs_next_left_edge, except it can be negative which depends on the perspective we see the edge.

 If we follow the Edge perspective we will have two directions, the direction of the next edge, and the direction of the perspective on the next edge.